 Over the last decade, the developing world has dominated global economic growth.
 There are now 103 middle-income countries and the number (happily) continues to rise.
-Last year, UNDP’s Human Development Report (the Rise of the South) reported that, for the first time in 150 years, the combined output of the developing world’s three leading economies—Brazil, China and India—is about equal to that of the G7.
-Although much attention has focused on the rapid economic advances made by the ‘big beasts’ of the developing world, others are also doing well; Sub-Saharan Africa has grown at, on average, 5-6% annually over the last decade.
+Although much of the attention has been focused on the rapid economic advances made by the ‘big beasts’ of the developing world —Brazil, China and India— others are also doing well; Sub-Saharan Africa has grown at, on average, 5-6% annually over the last decade.

-Some developing countries have become major donors themselves and it’s become a badge of honour to open your own aid agency these days.
-Mexico, last week’s host nation, created AMEXCID in 2011, while Turkey’s development cooperation agency – TIKA – expanded its budget fifteen-fold between 2002 and 2012.
-Kazakhstan and South Africa have plans to launch aid agencies and the rise in Chinese and Brazilian aid is well-documented.
+Some developing countries have become major donors themselves, such as Mexico, Turkey, Kazakhstan and South Africa.
 Arab donors have also become more prominent and last month the UAE posted the highest aid levels of all donor countries as a percentage of gross national income (at 1.25%).

 All well and good, then?
 Perhaps, but it’s left many ‘old’ donors confused – will taxpayers complain that we’re sending aid to places that are sending large amounts of aid elsewhere?
 So much so the UK’s Department for International Development will close its aid programmes in India and South Africa from 2015.
 ‘It’s time to recognise India’s changing place in the world’, said Justine Greening, the UK’s International Development Secretary.

 As more countries develop and expand their aid programmes, the debate as to whether any of this aid actually works has still not been laid to rest.
-So, while Jeff Sachs and Bill and Melinda Gates argue aid works (look at the positive impact health-related aid has had, for example), Bill Easterly and Angus Deaton argue the opposite (aid has been ineffective and even harmful, says Deaton in his book ‘The Great Escape: Health, Wealth, and the Origins of Inequality’).
 For its part, the Global Partnership’s recent progress report on aid effectiveness reported mixed results on improving aid quality.

 Debates over aid effectiveness often miss the fundamental point that development aid typically serves a wide range of political, commercial, cultural and moral objectives.
 The extent to which the former interests compare to the latter varies between donors and over time, but these factors all influence aid effectiveness.
 Just 10 countries swallow up almost 40% of overall aid which shows that some countries still remain more important to donors than others.
 ‘Technical’ fixes – such as the Global Partnership effort – can therefore only achieve so much in relation to deep-seated political problems.

 And what is ‘development aid’ anyway?
-The reality is donors decide what it is!
 The OECD’s definition – called ‘Official Development Assistance, or ODA’ – is broad and open to interpretation.
 It allows a wide range of activities to be thrown in to the bucket and ‘counted’ as aid.
 And indeed over the years the number of ‘problems’ aid is expected to ‘fix’ has steadily increased.

 For other donors, there is no aid definition at all: they are free to define it as they please.